craiginiowa/craiginiowa.github.io/src/routes/blog/posts/long-time-no-blog.md

 I did enjoy writing the post about [animating a logo with Svelte](/blog/animated-site-logo), so maybe another how-to is in order.
 I'm kind of toying with the idea of rebuilding the website in Svelte Kit.
 Not only would it be a great way to learn Svelte Kit, but it would open up the possibility of adding a bit more interactivity to the site since I'd be able to publish Svelte components right here within the pages and posts.
 In particular, there are a couple of things I did in Flash back in the day that I'd like to try to recreate with Svelte.

 Stay tuned.

+### <a name="update"></a>Update

+<p class="post-meta">Aug 11, 2023</p>

+I guess updating the site worked.
+I left Gannett in January for a front-end developer position with Dotdash Meredith (DDM).
+The work is a whole lot different from what I was doing with the Storytelling Studio, mostly because I'm working with DDM's very bespoke publishing system.
+It's a lot of XML.
+I like to say I don't so much develop any more as I configure.
+But the job security seems a bit more solid and the pay is better, and that's not nothing.
+In fact, my old team is no more.

+The layoff and furloughs of late 2022 lead to me leaving, which lead to the other two developers leaving, which lead to the end of the Storytelling Studio.
+I feel bad about it, but newspapers are in a very tough spot, and specialy teams are a luxury they can no longer afford.
+The sad thing is they're getting rid of all of the things that made newspapers special, taking away the very things that should be driving their recovery.

+But I digress.
+Bottom line is I have a new job.
+I'm still keeping my javascript chops sharp with personal projects — you're reading this on version 2 of this site, ported from `jekyll` to `sveltekit`.
+I'll try to share what I'm up to when I can find the time.
+Until then, thanks for reading.